Gonorrhoea

 Management of sporadic disease

 A case of gonococcal conjunctivitis in a remote Aboriginal community may herald an outbreak.
 Gonococcal conjunctivitis in a child may indicate sexual abuse.
-Therefore all suspected and confirmed cases of gonococcal conjunctivitis should be notified as soon as possible to the local PHU for further investigation.
+Therefore, all suspected and confirmed cases of gonococcal conjunctivitis should be notified as soon as possible to the local public health unit (PHU) for further investigation.

 For a sporadic case of gonococcal conjunctivitis anywhere in WA all contacts should be reviewed and any suspect cases sampled and treated empirically as for the index case.
 In certain situations such as in remote Aboriginal communities empiric treatment of asymptomatic contacts may be undertaken immediately under the guidance of the PHU to help prevent further dissemination.